OutlawCecil/Outlaw-2FA/ROADMAP.md

 ## ✅ Done ( 0.7-beta )
 - Nicer Themes configuration.
 Seperated background color from accent color.
 And new menu.
 - Rewrite imports to ensure support for latest Bitwarden (csv & json), Aegis (json), andOPT (json).
 Filetype not required, only format.
 Likely also support Raivo OTP and plain otpauth.
 Chance of success with 2FAuth, 2FAS, and Authy as well.
+- Touched up exporting to better match importing.
+- Slight change in how themes apply to the main page.
+Will roll out to all others eventually.

 ## ✅ Done ( 0.6-beta )
 - SDK 33 -> 34 and updating of some dependencies